-The plantation section Lower Tokai enjoys extensive use by families, horse-riders, cyclists, joggers and dog-walkers, whereas the dense and often head-height fynbos section is mostly ignored for recreational purposes.
-Squeezed into this small area, which is perceived to be safe as a result of the visibility provided by the planation, users have come to accommodate and respect each other – and share the same concerns for an area of safe multi-purpose recreation.
+The plantation section Lower Tokai enjoys extensive use by families, horse-riders, cyclists, joggers and dog-walkers.
+By comparison the core conservation site with its narrow paths and dense but endangered Cape Sand Fynbos is mostly ignored for recreational purposes .
+Squeezed into the approximately 26ha plantation area, which is perceived to be safe as a result of the visibility provided by the pines, users have come to accommodate and respect each other – and share the same concerns for an area of safe multi-purpose recreation.

 Following the brutal murder of Franziska Blöchliger in March 2016, a critical focus for Tokai Park is “Safety First!”